 Grants of Restricted Stock

-Grants of Restricted Stock (RS), sometimes referred to as Restricted Stock Awards, involve an employer granting employees company stock that is governed by a vesting period during which there are specific restrictions limiting the resale of the stock awarded and which generally provide for forfeiture in the event that the employee quits working for the employer prior to vesting.
+Grants of Restricted Stock (RS), sometimes referred to as Restricted Stock Awards, involve an employer granting company stock to employees that is governed by a vesting period during which there are specific restrictions limiting the resale of the stock awarded and which generally provide for forfeiture in the event that the employee quits working for the employer prior to vesting.
 Vesting periods for Restricted Stock Awards may be time-based (i.e., after a stated period from the grant date).
 When a Restricted Stock Award vests, the employee receives the shares of company stock without restriction.

-Because the shares are subject to a substantial risk of forfeiture, the employee has no immediate tax burden.
-Once the vesting requirements are met, which are most typically based on maintaining employment with the company, the employee owns the shares outright and can dispose of them at his or her discretion.
-As the shares are owned free and clear, vesting triggers a taxable event.
+Because the shares are subject to a substantial risk of forfeiture, the employee has no immediate tax burden when receiving the award.
+Once the vesting requirements are met, which are most typically based on maintaining employment with the company for the required timespan, the employee owns the shares outright and can dispose of them at his or her discretion.
+Since the employee owns the shares free and clear upon vesting and is free to hold or sel the shares, vesting triggers a taxable event.
 The employee must pay tax on the FMV of the securities at the time the grant vests.